 What skills do I have to offer?

-If you are not qualified to do a job in Ireland, you should avoid doing it in another country.
-Think about what skills you have to offer and then search to find the organisation you think you can contribute the most to.
+Many organisations seek volunteers in a wide range of areas.
+Some volunteer opportunities are suitable for anyone, while others may require a specific qualification or skillset.
+If you are not qualified to take on a role that interests you, see if the organisation has any other opportunities that may be a good fit.
+Think about what skills you have to offer and then search to find the role and organisation you think you can contribute the most to.

 How long would I like to volunteer for?

 When volunteering abroad, it is best to be able to give an extended period of time.
 If you can only volunteer for a short period of time, think about what will be achieved in that timeframe, and if you could achieve more by volunteering at home.
-If you would like to read more about the benefits of volunteering at home click here.
+Read more about the benefits of volunteering.

 Am I ready for the challenges that will come with volunteering abroad?

-Volunteering abroad can be a challenging experience, and it’s important to understand the realities of day to day life while living abroad before leaving home.
-To ensure that you can make the most of your time abroad, be realistic with yourself about the sort of experience you will enjoy and aim to find the opportunity right for you.
+Volunteering abroad can be a challenging experience, and it is important to understand the realities of day to day life while living abroad before leaving home.
+To ensure that you can make the most of your time abroad, be realistic with yourself about the sort of experience you will enjoy and aim to find the opportunity that is right for you.

 Would I be better donating my money to the charity than travelling to volunteer with them?

 Sometimes the benefits of what you will be able to contribute to a community when working with them will not outweigh the expense of travelling.
-Think about whether your travel money could be better spent as a donation to be able to employ a local person in the organisation, instead of taking that job for yourself by volunteering.
+Think about whether your travel money could be better spent as a donation that allows the organisation to employ a local person or invest in a particular project.

 Do I trust the organisation I am volunteering with?